shervinea/cheatsheet-translation/tr/refresher-linear-algebra.md

 **43. Remark: similarly, a matrix A is said to be positive definite, and is noted A≻0, if it is a PSD matrix which satisfies for all non-zero vector x, xTAx>0.**

-&#10230; Uyarı: Benzer olarak, pozitif yarı-tanımlı bir A matrisi sıfırdan farklı her x vektörü için xTAx>0 koşulunu sağlıyorsa A matrisine pozitif tanımlı denir ve A≻0 ile gösterilir.
+&#10230; Dipnot: Benzer olarak, pozitif yarı-tanımlı bir A matrisi sıfırdan farklı her x vektörü için xTAx>0 koşulunu sağlıyorsa A matrisine pozitif tanımlı denir ve A≻0 ile gösterilir.

 <br>